-- Practicing journalism must be the applicants primary profession.
+- Journalism must be the applicant’s primary profession.

 How much money will be given away each year?

-Approximately $230,000 will be dispersed each year.
+Approximately $230,000 will be disbursed each year.
 Grant sizes will depend on the proposal and the inclusion of a detailed budget.

 How often will you distribute grants?